-In my CNF essays I coax from raw facts and empirical data the kind of nonfiction narrative that is at once grounded in information but also emotionally evocative.
-Instead of discovering and advancing original science about an eco-issue, or conducting research on it, my CNF involves aggregating and synthesizing existing knowledge with historical data, cultural happenings and contemporary events (ecological hazards, natural disasters, food issues, climate change and the like) in order to probe mysteries, illustrate basic truths and tell a good story.
+Barbara Haas (University of California-Irvine) coaxes from her CNF essays raw facts and empirical data the kind of nonfiction narrative that is at once grounded in information but also emotionally evocative.
+Instead of discovering and advancing original science about an eco-issue, or conducting research on it, her CNF involves aggregating and synthesizing existing knowledge with historical data, cultural happenings and contemporary events (ecological hazards, natural disasters, food issues, climate change and the like) in order to probe mysteries, illustrate basic truths and tell a good story.

-My purpose is to contribute to an ongoing global debate or conversation about nature, ecology and culture.
-I have traveled extensively in service of this aim.
+Her purpose is to contribute to an ongoing global debate or conversation about nature, ecology and culture.
+She has traveled extensively in service of this aim.
 Post-Soviet environmental issues in Russia are an enduring passion.

-Creating new media CNF essays for handheld devices allows me to indulge a guilty pleasure:
+Creating new media CNF essays for handheld devices allows her to indulge a guilty pleasure:

-My short stories have appeared in such journals as Glimmer Train, The Antioch Review, Georgia Review, Quarterly West, Western Humanities Review and others.
-I am a repeat contributor of fiction to The North American Review, Virginia Quarterly Review and the Hudson Review.
-The U.S. government has endorsed my work in the form of a National Endowment of the Arts Fellowship in Fiction.
+Her short stories have appeared in such journals as Glimmer Train, The Antioch Review, Georgia Review, Quarterly West, Western Humanities Review and others.
+She is a repeat contributor of fiction to The North American Review, Virginia Quarterly Review and the Hudson Review.
+The U.S. government has endorsed her work in the form of a National Endowment of the Arts Fellowship in Fiction.

 Christiana’s second collection of stories, Here is What You’ll Do, was a finalist in the 2010 Flannery O’Connor Award for Short Fiction.
 She is the recipient of the Drunken Boat Panliterary Award for Fiction, the Chelsea Award for Short Fiction, the Great River Writers’ Retreat, the Louisville Literary Arts Prose Prize and a multiple Pushcart Prize nominee.
 Her stories have been published in The Huffington Post, Passages North, Glimmer Train, Dogwood, New South, Lumina, Storyglossia, Drunken Boat, So To Speak, Literary Salt, Carve, Chelsea, Green Mountains Review, American Literary Review, and a variety of literary formats.